shoppimon/authoritah/README.md

 through each role initially.
 In the right context, a user may have additional permissions through additional roles assigned to them.

-This, in our opinion, reduces the risk of permissions leakage.
+This, in our opinion, reduces the risk of permissions leakage as it encourages a more granular and limited approach to granting permissions.

 # License
 Copyright (c) 2017 Shoppimon LTD